 - Fill Sous Vide Supreme with water and set the temperature to 135F.

-- Make marinade by mixing together the minced garlic, ginger, thai chilies, oil and salt.
+- Make marinade by mixing together the ginger, thai chilies, oil and salt.
 Toss the pork chops in the marinade and, if desired, place in the fridge for 1-2 hours to marinate before cooking.

 - Place pork chops in food safe sealing bags making sure to scoop some of the marinade into the bag with the chops.
 Vacuum seal the bags and place them in the the Sous Vide Supreme.